sophiemiddleton/Tutorial/AllInOne/doc/AllInOne.md

 Offline supports several types of plugins and this one is called a "module".
 More specifically it is an "analyzer module".
 In art-speak analyzer modules are allow to view all of the information in the event.
 There are other kinds of modules that may add information to the event.
+No module is allowed to modify information that is already in the event.

 The instructions below are complete but the narrative that goes with them still needs a lot of work.